duoduobingbing/gelf-logging4j/docs/http.md

-# HTTP transport for logstash-gelf
+# HTTP transport for Gelf-Logging4J

-logstash-gelf provides a HTTP/HTTPS transport to send log events to HTTP endpoints.
+This library provides an HTTP/HTTPS transport to send log events to HTTP endpoints.
 The HTTP sender uses `POST` to send uncompressed JSON data.
 It sets the `Content-type` header to `application/json` and expects response status `202 Accepted`.

     http://host[:port]/[path] (POST)